 When choosing a roofing material, consider factors like durability (specifically high wind and impact ratings), water resistance, heat resistance, UV protection, resistance to mold/mildew and salt corrosion, lifespan, maintenance requirements, cost, aesthetics, and resale value.

-Here are some roofing materials suitable for South Florida homes, keeping these factors in mind:
+Here are some roofing materials suitable for South Florida homes, keeping these factors in mind.

 Metal Roofing